ExpansionPoint AI

 How This Snapshot Is Used in Deals

-This snapshot helps to support pricing conversations and reduce friction during deal process.
+This snapshot helps anchor pricing conversations and reduce information asymmetry during the deal process.

 It is most useful when:

-• Buyers hesitate on location depth
+• Buyers need to validate location depth before committing capital.

 Team member are reviewing an annual report, discussing data and graph.
 Colorful chart are spread on the table alongside a laptop and a coffee cup.